balOS/quartz/content/Q- What are powerful primitives for a user of a decentralized knowledge graph.md

 ---
-title: "Q- What are powerful primitives for a user of a decentralized knowledge graph"
+title: Q- What are powerful primitives for a user of a decentralized knowledge graph
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: question
 ---
 Authored By:: [[P- Rob Haisfield]]